ANoobyDev/brainfuck-interpreter/README.md

 # WHAT IS BRAINFUCK?

-Brainfuck is an esoteric language, or joke language, that is turing-complete and it works with cells.
+Brainfuck is an esoteric language that is turing-complete and works with cells.
 Even though it isn't very useful, it's an interesting experience every passionate programmer should experience.
-The name comes because coding on it does feel you that.

 # HOW DO I BRAINFUCK?